 For most educators, writing a philosophy of teaching statement is a daunting, even unpleasant, task.
-Sure they can motivate the most lackadaisical of students, juggle a seemingly endless list of responsibilities, make theory and applications of gas chromatography come alive for students, all the while finding time to offer a few words of encouragement to a homesick freshman, but when it comes to articulating their teaching philosophy… suddenly they’re unsure where to even start.
+Sure they can motivate the most lackadaisical of students, juggle a seemingly endless list of responsibilities, make theory and applications of gas chromatography come alive in lecture, and find time to offer a few words of encouragement to a homesick freshman, but when it comes to articulating their teaching philosophy… suddenly they’re unsure where to even start.

 - How to Write a Philosophy of Teaching and Learning Statement